UMN-Choi-Lab/BO4Mob_dataset/README.md

 # Dataset for BO4Mob
 Dataset for NeurIPS 2025 submission

-1. This is dataset for BO4Mob
+1. This is a dataset for BO4Mob
    - [https://github.com/UMN-Choi-Lab/BO4Mob](https://github.com/UMN-Choi-Lab/BO4Mob)

 2. A URL to your dataset accessible to reviewers